Thijzert123/homewizard4j/README.md

   _automatic discovery_ • _retrieving data_ • _changing configuration_
 </div>

+## Compatibility
+Currently only the `v1` API is supported.
+Support for `v2` is in development.
+All devices (that are nativly compatible with `v1`) are implemented in this Java API, but `EnergySocket` and `KWhMeter` are untested.
+They _should_ work, but if you have encountered a bug or error, please open an issue.

 ## Usage
 For more in-depth explanation per class/method, please refer to the Javadocs.
 It is also recommended to take a look at the [Official HomeWizard API documentation](https://api-documentation.homewizard.com/docs/introduction).

 All the code examples below are also available for you to see/run at `src/test/java/io/github/thijzert123/homewizard4j/example`.

 ### Discovery
 You should always start with a `HomeWizardDiscoverer`.
-This is able to scan for all HomeWizard devices in your local network.
+This can scan for all HomeWizard devices in your local network.
 When initializing the discoverer, it immediately starts scanning for HomeWizard devices.
 This is done on a different thread than the main thread, so you should wait on your main thread for a few seconds before getting the devices from the `HomeWizardDiscoverer`.
-This can be done by using `Thread.sleep()`, waiting for a user input or using an algorithm like [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) if you know how many devices you are waiting for.
+This can be achieved by using `Thread.sleep()`, waiting for user input, or employing an algorithm like [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) if you know the number of devices to wait for.

 When you eventually have a `List` with multiple instances of `Device`, you can use `getProductName()` for a user-friendly name representation of the device.
 This can be useful for debugging purposes, but also for quick examples like this.

 Below is how all the code would look together.
 Notice that you can call `close()` to stop the discoverer from scanning devices.
-This can be useful if you know you already have all the devices discovered, because when closing the discoverer you can conserve resources.
+This can be useful if you know you already have all the devices discovered because when closing the discoverer you can conserve resources.
 To scan again, you have to create a new `HomeWizardDiscoverer`.
 You can, however, hand over all devices from one `HomeWizardDiscoverer` instance to another one, with the `HomeWizardDiscoverer(HomeWizardDiscoverer)` constructor.
 For more information, please refer to the Javadocs.
 ```java
 package io.github.thijzert123.homewizard4j.example;